woocommerce/qit-documentation/docs/using-qit/running-tests-cli.md

-# Running Tests via the CLI
+# Running tests via the CLI

 The QIT CLI allows you to run both managed and custom tests directly from your terminal.
 By using simple commands, you can quickly validate your extension against the latest WordPress and WooCommerce versions, or test your custom scenarios in a local environment.